 “I want to travel and do sport and not work, work, work.”

-Changes you can consider that can help you better manage your clinic
+Changes you can consider that can help you better manage your practice

 At Jocelyn’s five-vet clinic, they’ve made it possible for all their vets to work part-time if needed.
 As an all-female practice, many of them have children.
 They make the hours suitable for them.
 So there are shifts covered to be able to cater to customers as well as see to the needs of the staff.